fgerner/mountebank-demo/readme.md

 Read this article for instructions on how to use this repo with Mountebank: https://medium.com/p/9f252b7b4a7a/ (locally: [article](blog-post.md))

+The goal of the article is to stand up an api and record some hits to its endpoints with Mountebank as a proxy, then shut down the api and hit the endpoints using Mountebank port and see how Mountebank has created an imposter for the original api.

 ### Installing pre-requisites

 #### Installing mountebank